-- 1. Operator shuts down the machine.
-The head must be lowered fully, or onto suitable supports, before any hydraulic service is performed, to prevent the head from moving unexpectedly. - 2.
+- Operator shuts down the machine.
+1. - 2.
 The supervisor in charge of the machine must be informed of the intention to Lock-out the machine. - 3.
-The Main Power Disconnect Switch must be turned off, and locked in the off position by means of a padlock.
+The FEEDER power which supplies power to the machine and which is connected to the machine via the Power Junction Box (see picture below) must be turned OFF and locked in the OFF (0) position by means of a padlock.
 The key for this padlock must be kept by the person performing the work on the machine.
 If more than one person is performing work on the machine, then a multiple lock hasp shall be used, and each person shall apply his or her own lock to the hasp. - 4.
-Prior to starting any work on the locked-out machine, the supervisor shall attempt to start the machine to ensure that the lock-out device provides adequate protection.
-Operating controls must be reset to the "off" position after this test. - 5.
+The Machine Power Disconnect Switch must be turned OFF, and locked in the OFF (0) position by means of a padlock.
+The key for this padlock must be kept by the person performing the work on the machine.
+If more than one person is performing work on the machine, then a multiple lock hasp shall be used, and each person shall apply his or her own lock to the hasp. - Prior to starting any work on the locked-out machine, the supervisor shall attempt to start the machine to 5. ensure that the lock-out device provides adequate protection.
+Operating controls must be reset to the "OFF" position after this test. - 6.
 Work on the locked-out machine may now proceed.

-The main power disconnect switch used for safety lockout purposes.
+Machine disconnect switch used for safety lockout purposes.